tty-13/packer-templates/debian-12/README.md

 - 2G ram and 1 cpu core
 - Cloud-init
 - SSH public key only authentication
+- ANSSI-compliant partitioning with remount hooks for maitenance

 Rename *credentials.template* to *credentials.pkr.hcl*.
 Also don't forget to set your credentials for communicating with the Proxmox API in the parent folder (*../proxmox_api_credentials.pkr.hcl*)